chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 }
 ```

-### Sample JSON Payloads of Responses from Your External Service to Okta
+### Sample JSON payloads of the responses from your external service to Okta

 ```json
 {